Originally posted 2010-03-02 07:57:06. Republished by Blog Post Promoter

 If the answer to all of these questions is no, then you can skip immediately to putting the letters on canvas.

 Do the thin strokes disappear?
 Think about whether you can make them wider without making thick and thin strokes the same width.
-If you can’t, you should look for another font or method.
+If you can’t, the handwriting may not work as needlepoint.
+You should look for another font or method.
 A combination of Whipped Backstitch, Whipped Double Backstitch and Whipped Chain Stitch might solve this problem.

 Are some of the lines dotted?
-You can solve this problem by manipulating stitch direction as we discussed last week, but it is good, but not necessary, to know this in advance.
+You can solve this problem by manipulating stitch direction as we discussed or using Tent Stitch for lettering, below.
+It is good, but not necessary, to know this in advance.

-If, in spite of all of this, the font still doesn’t work, you might look around for another font.
+If, in spite of all of this, the handwriting still doesn’t work, you might look around for a font to use instead.
+If you are using a font, look for a different one.

 Putting the Letters on Canvas

 Put your printed lettering under the canvas.
 Align the canvas so that the base of a line of letters is along one thread of canvas.
 If it is, tape both to the table.
 If it is not, you will need to be moving the canvas so that the base line will be straight.
+Failing to do this is very noticeable in finished needlepoint.
 You will need to check this after each letter and adjust the canvas.
-That is important for goo-looking needlepoint.

 If a letter is distinct and not blobby, trace it onto canvas as it is.
 Trace the outline of the letter first, then color in the interior.

-If a letter is blobby, look to thin out the blobs by removing some stitches.
-Make the loop more open, collapse a crossing of lines into a thinner area.
+If a letter is blobby, look to thin out the blobs by removing some intersections that would be colored (this ends up meaning some stitches are left out of the letters.
+Make the loops more open or collapse the crossing of lines into a thinner area.
 You can do this by not tracing the outlines of the blobs and then coloring intersection by intersection.

 While this is not the easiest process in the world, go slowly and the end result will be a unique piece of needlepoint you designed yourself.